Impact Fund Denmark: Governance

 Michael Rasmussen serves as the chairman of the company.
 Effective 1 January 2019, Torben Huss is the chief executive officer of Investment Fund for Developing Countries.

 Recent investments

-IFU is an equity investor in Lake Turkana Wind Power Station, a 310 megawatts power plant, that is Africa’s largest wind farm.
+IFDK is an equity investor in Lake Turkana Wind Power Station, a 310 megawatts power plant, that is Africa’s largest wind farm.
 It supplies approximately 15 percent of Kenya's electricity needs.

-IFU owns 9.97 percent of DFCU Bank, the fifth-largest commercial bank in Uganda.
+IFDK owns 9.97 percent of DFCU Bank, the fifth-largest commercial bank in Uganda.
 The shareholding was acquired in December 2019 from the CDC Group of the United Kingdom.

-In In March 2019, the Investment Fund for Developing Countries (IFU), lent KSh:1.2 billion (approx. US$11.2 million) to Sidian Bank, a Kenyan commercial bank.
-During the next 36 months, IFU has the option to convert a portion or all of the principal into share capital in the bank.
+In March 2019, IDFK lent KSh:1.2 billion (approx. US$11.2 million) to Sidian Bank, a Kenyan commercial bank.
+During the next 36 months, IFDK has the option to convert a portion or all of the principal into share capital in the bank.
 If all the principal is converted into capital, the Fund will acquire 20 percent shareholding in the bank and gain two seats on the expanded seven-person bank board.
 Each of the other shareholders will be diluted proportionately.